Aztro2004/Parallelized-Polygon-Approximation-with-Evolutionary-Strategies/README.md

 ![Boxplots](https://github.com/user-attachments/assets/a942fda1-a00c-4f1e-bf14-00acae36c6da)

-Review of performance by number of threads.
+Review of performance by number of threads (100 tests for every number fo threads).

 ## Dependencies